Tahitensis Vanilla Pods 16-18 cm

-Are you a chef, restaurateur, pastry chef, ice cream manufacturer, cooking school, or hobby chef, and are you passionate about cooking with high-quality vanilla pods?
-Then you have come to the right place in our spice shop.
-Buy high-quality spices and vanilla products here.
+If you are a chef, restaurateur, pastry chef, ice cream manufacturer, cooking school, or passionate hobby chef looking for high-quality vanilla pods, you've come to the right place.
+Buy top-quality spices and vanilla products from our spice shop.

 Vanilla and pepper come from different parts of the world, which is reflected in their names and flavors.
-There are three well-known varieties in top gastronomy:
+In top gastronomy, three well-known varieties are:

-- The Tahitian vanilla from the South Sea island of Tahiti
+- Tahitian vanilla from the South Sea island of Tahiti

-You can also get bourbon vanilla powder from us.
+You can also find bourbon vanilla powder in our selection.

 What is Tahitensis Vanilla?

-Tahitensis Vanilla is the fermented capsule fruits of orchids of the genus Vanilla Tahitensis that grow in Papua New Guinea.
-The island of Papua New Guinea is the third-largest island nation in the world.
+Tahitensis Vanilla refers to the fermented capsule fruits of orchids belonging to the Vanilla Tahitensis genus, which grows in Papua New Guinea.
+Papua New Guinea is the third-largest island nation in the world.
 The orchid plant Vanilla Planifolia, which is the origin of Bourbon vanilla, originally comes from Mexico.
-At the end of the 16th century, Spanish sailors brought them to Europe, where they quickly established themselves as a sought-after spice.
-Today, people like to use it to prepare aromatic drinking chocolate and later also to flavor tobacco.
+Spanish sailors brought it to Europe in the late 16th century, where it quickly became a sought-after spice.
+Today, it is used to prepare aromatic drinking chocolate and flavor tobacco.

 In the 19th century, the French and Dutch brought this orchid plant to their colonies.
-The French developed a method on the island of Réunion around 1840 to fertilize the flowers of this orchid species Manuel.
-The first bourbon vanilla pods were born.
+The French developed a method on the island of Réunion around 1840 to manually pollinate the flowers of this orchid species.
+The first Bourbon vanilla pods were born.

-The production of vanilla is very time-consuming.
-It takes three years for the Vanilla-Tahitensis orchid to produce its first flowers, from which vanilla pods can grow after fertilization.
-From the flower's fertilization to the pod, it again takes a little over a year.
-The entire manufacturing process is entirely handcrafted.
+The production of vanilla is a highly time-consuming process.
+It takes three years for the Vanilla Tahitensis orchid to produce its first flowers, from which vanilla pods can grow after fertilization.
+From the fertilization of the flower to the formation of pods, it takes a little over a year.
+The entire manufacturing process is done by hand.

 An orchid flower only blooms for 48 hours and then dies.
-Manual pollination can only take place during this time.
-To do this, they carefully open the height with a bamboo tool and, without crushing the flower, press the stigma and stamens of the individual flower onto one another.
-From now on, the bean needs between 4-9 months until the vanilla pods are ready to be harvested.
-You can recognize a ripe vanilla bean because its tip changes from green to yellow but is still absolutely odorless.
-Only during the subsequent processing process does the pod develop its seductive perfume.
+Manual pollination can only take place during this brief period.
+Carefully opening the flower's height with a bamboo tool, the stigma and stamens of each flower are pressed together without crushing it.
+From this point, it takes the bean between 4-9 months to fully develop into vanilla pods.
+A ripe vanilla bean is identified by its yellow-tipped, yet odorless, appearance.
+It isthen during the subsequent processing that the pod develops its seductive perfume.

-Immediately after the harvest, the unripe vanilla pods take a water bath for 2-3 minutes at 70°C. Hot water could destroy the capsules, and you would lose the crop.
+Immediately after harvest, the unripe vanilla pods undergo a water bath for 2-3 minutes at 70°C. This step is crucial to avoid damaging the pods and losing the crop.

-Then they are wrapped in blankets for 2-3 days and stored in wooden boxes, where fermentation begins, and the aroma-giving vanillin begins to form.
-They are now placed in the sun for five weeks to dry for 2-3 hours a day and then wrapped in towels again to sweat.
+Next, the pods are wrapped in blankets for 2-3 days and stored in wooden boxes, where fermentation begins and the aroma-giving vanillin begins to form.
+They are then placed in the sun for five weeks to dry for 2-3 hours each day before being wrapped in towels again to sweat.

-Please store your fresh vanilla pods in an airtight container (glasses are best).
-Also, please keep them in the dark place like your pantry or a dark closet.
-Protect them from heat and not cool the pods either.
-Otherwise, they can start to go moldy.
-After you have removed the pods' pulp, you can put the remaining pods in sugar or salt and thus make delicious vanilla sugar or vanilla salt.
+Store your fresh vanilla pods in an airtight container, preferably glass.
+Keep them in a dark place such as your pantry or a dark closet.
+Protect them from heat, but avoid refrigeration as it can cause them to go moldy.
+After removing the pod's pulp, you can use the remaining pods to infuse sugar or salt, creating delicious vanilla sugar or vanilla salt.